mijke75/ctdp/README.md

 * /data: contains information about the DOT Framework and the 5 pre-define methodologies.
 * /images: contains images for the dot framework, the 5 methodologies and the select dropdown
 * /js: contains all classes of the tool.
 Necesary classes are imported in the code when needed.
-* index.html: contains the HTML structure of the tool.
+* index.html: contains the HTML structure of the homepage.
+* tool.html: contains the HTML structure of the tool (most HTML is created in the class objects).

 ## Contributing